 - Agreed interventions - Steps to get there

-- A sign off by both the patient and health professional
+- A sign off by both the client and health professional

 - "challenged my assumptions about chronicity " (mental health worker)